 The Inner South-east Partnership is one of six Metropolitan Partnerships established by the Victorian Government, recognising that local communities are in the best position to understand the challenges and opportunities faced by their region.

-The Partnership’s vision is for a region that is liveable, equitable and agile.
+The Partnership’s vision is for a thriving and connected region that meets the needs of its diverse community.

 Meet our members